ysangkok/sabre/README.md

 `-window 320 200`.
 I raised the default resolution to 1024x768, so by default it is not visible.

+If you have a HiDPI screen and 1024x768 is too small for you, you may need to enable optimizations, such that you can run in higher resolutions with a decent framerate.
+This can be done by using `opt = ["-O3", "-ffast-math"]` in `SConstruct`.

 OLD README
 ===